-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
-If an allegation is made about the Headteacher you should pass this information to the Trust Head of Safeguarding.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher/Principal.
+If an allegation is made about the Headteacher/Principal you should pass this information to the Trust Head of Safeguarding on 01603 550150

-Alternatively, you can contact the Local Authority Duty Desk on 01603 307797 (Norfolk) and 0300 123 2044 (SUffolk).
+Alternatively, you can contact the Local Authority Duty Desk on 01603 307797 (Norfolk) and 0300 123 2044 (Suffolk).
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail help@nspcc.org.uk.